Priyanka-sharma11/Simon-Says-Game/README.md

-Simon Says Game
+Simon Says Game :
 This is a simple Simon Says game implemented using HTML, CSS, and JavaScript.

-How to Play
+How to Play :
 Open the index.html file in your web browser.
 Click on the "Start" button to begin the game.
 Watch and listen carefully as the game plays a sequence of colors.
 Repeat the sequence by clicking on the corresponding colors in the correct order.
 If you make a mistake, the game will indicate the correct sequence and end.

-Technologies Used
+Technologies Used :
 HTML5
 CSS3
 JavaScript

-Credits
+Credits :
 This project was created by Priyanka Sharma.
 You can find more of my projects on GitHub.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.